AngelikiMt/gym_management_system/README.md

-## Gym Management System
+# Gym Management System
-A Gym Management System built with **Django (backend)** to manage gym memberships, subscriptions, class schedules, and trainers efficiently.
+A Gym Management System built with **Django (backend)** to streamline and manage operations, including memberships, subscriptions, class schedules, and trainer assignments/info.
+This system aims to improve administrative efficiency and enhance the user experience for both gym and staff.

 ## Features
 - **User Authentication:** Secure login/logout system for admins and trainers.